Common Boating Injuries, Their Causes, and How to Prevent Them This Summer

 - Make sure you are aware of the boating laws in your state—and follow them.

 - Be aware of the weather forecast before you go out for the day.

 - Always boat with boat safety equipment on board, including a fire extinguisher, flares, and boat lights.

 - Practice propeller safety.
 Make sure that everyone who will be on your boat is account for prior to starting the engine and never let anyone enter or exit the boat while the engine is on or idling.

 - Know what to do in the event of an emergency.

 Injured in a Boating Accident?
-Call Polito & Associates, LLC, Today to Schedule a Free Consultation With a New London Injury Lawyer
+Call Polito & Harrington, LLC, Today to Schedule a Free Consultation With a New London Injury Lawyer